International Women's Day: The Russian Revolution and Communist countries

-After its official adoption in Soviet Russia, IWD was predominantly celebrated in communist countries and by the communist movement worldwide.
-Communist leader Dolores Ibárruri led a women's march in Madrid in 1936 on the eve of the Spanish Civil War.
-Chinese communists observed the holiday beginning in 1922, though it soon gained traction across the political spectrum: In 1927, Guangzhou saw a march of 25,000 women and male supporters, including representatives of the Kuomintang, the YWCA, and labor organizations.
-After the founding of the People's Republic of China on October 1, 1949, the State Council proclaimed on December 23 that March 8 would be made an official holiday, with women given a half-day off.
+After its adoption in Soviet Russia, International Women's Day was predominantly celebrated in communist countries and by the communist movement worldwide.
+In the Czechoslovak Socialist Republic, huge Soviet-style celebrations were held annually.

+Chinese communists observed the holiday beginning in 1922, though it soon gained traction across the political spectrum.
+In 1927, Guangzhou saw a march of 25,000 women and male supporters, including representatives of the Kuomintang, the YWCA, and labor organizations.
+After the founding of the People's Republic of China on 1 October 1949, the State Council proclaimed on 23 December that 8 March would be made an official holiday, with women given a half-day off.